MrMPerial/mrmperial/README.md

 ### Hi there 👋
-## Thanks for checking me out.
+## Thanks for stopping by.
 I'm MrMPerial, owner of MPerial Web Solutions.

 <!--
 **MrMPerial/mrmperial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.